@SCOTUS: is Off-Campus Speech on Social Media Protected? Asking for a Friend.

 A short recap: a student at a public school was suspended from the cheerleading squad because she attached an unseemly caption to a photo posted on Snapchat, a social media platform.
 The device from which the message was posted was not a school-owned or school-provided device.
 She made the post while off campus.
 Is that protected speech under the First Amendment?
 Can she be suspended from the cheerleading squad?

 The student's parents sued the school district on her behalf; they are backed by the American Civil Liberties Union of Pennsylvania.
 The student's legal team won lawsuits at the district and circuit level.
-The Supreme Court will soon decide if they believed those rules were proper.
+The Supreme Court will soon decide if they believed those rulings were proper.

 The question at hand is whether or not the Court should extend the precedent of the 1969 Tinker v.
 Des Moines decision that ruled in favour of students protesting the Vietnam war.
 In Tinker, the Court ruled that administrators could only police student speech if it causes a substantial disruption to the school's operation.
 Mahanoy has First Amendment advocates, school administrators, and students watching intently to see whether or not Tinker's precedent applies to off-campus speech.
 With just weeks until the Court hears the arguments on April 28th, here are a few takeaways: